 This might be one of many questions the pregnant women ask their doctor.
 Let us help you with this.

-As explained above, the changes in the cervix start during the first week of pregnancy.
-The cervix remains closed during pregnancy to protect and support the developing fetus and the uterus of the expectant mother
+- As explained above, the changes in the cervix start during the first week of pregnancy.
+The cervix remains closed during pregnancy to protect and support the developing fetus and the uterus of the expectant mother.

-After that, the cervix softens and elongates.
-However, during the last month of pregnancy, the cervix undergoes significant changes, which help to indicate how close the labor is
+- After that, the cervix softens and elongates.
+However, during the last month of pregnancy, the cervix undergoes significant changes, which help to indicate how close the labor is.

-The cervix moves to the front of the vagina: Before the last month of pregnancy, the cervix will be around 4 cm long.
-However, during the ninth month, the cervix starts to shorten and move from the posterior position to the anterior position, pointing forward
+- The cervix moves to the front of the vagina.
+Before the last month of pregnancy, the cervix will be around 4 cm long.
+However, during the ninth month, the cervix starts to shorten and move from the posterior position to the anterior position, pointing forward.

-Effacing: As the baby’s head engages into the pelvis, it presses against the cervix.
-This is called effacing or the thinning out of cervix or the cervical canal.
+- Effacing happens.
+As the baby’s head engages into the pelvis, it presses against the cervix.
+This is called effacing or the thinning out of the cervix or the cervical canal.

-Effacement is calculated in percentage like 25%, 50%, 75% and 100% respectively for 3cm, 2cm, 1cm and fully effaced.
-Remember the cervical canal is 4 cm long
+- Effacement is calculated in percentage like 25%, 50%, 75% and 100% respectively for 3cm, 2cm, 1cm and fully effaced.
+Remember the cervical canal is 4 cm long.

 Complications With The Cervix During Labor